itsnemoooo/itsnemoooo.github.io/about.md

 # Hi, I’m Nathan.

-I'm an American ML engineer based in London documenting my thoughts, projects, and research.
+I'm an American ML engineer based in London.

 ![Technical Experience](https://itsnemoooo.github.io/assets/images/skills.png)

+I started this journal to document my thoughts and projects as I explore the world of ML.

+It is my hope that this will serve as a useful reference and ignite conversations towards collaboration.

 ### professional experience
 - [CV](assets/NCarey.pdf)
 - [Thesis](assets/Thesis.pdf)